isa-ulisboa/greends-dms-exercises/dms_ex_08_select.md

 SELECT * FROM permanent_crop WHERE region_level = 'municipality' OR region_level = 'freguesia';
 ```

-12. What will be the result of the following statement:
+12. Q10.
+What will be the result of the following statement:
 ```
 SELECT * FROM permanent_crop WHERE region_level = 'municipality' AND region_level = 'freguesia';
 ```
 Justify your answer:

+> ## 4.
+Submission of exercise
+> **Submit one file**:
+> 1. Submit the sql script you created with queries or answers to questions identified with `Q`, including the question number.
+If the response is not a SLQ statement, comment your text using `--`for a single row, or `/*`and `*/` to open and close your comment section.
+>
+> The submission in Moodle is at [Exercise 8 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=477152).